ublue-os/hwe/README.md

 ## Setup

+### 0. Prepare to rebase

+1. `rpm-ostree reset` will remove all your layered packages and prepare for rebasing.
+2. Rebase to an *unsigned* Universal Blue image, this will ensure that you have the proper keys and policies on your machine:

+        rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/silverblue-main

 ### 1. Rebase onto the image

 Any system running `rpm-ostree` should be able to rebase onto one of the images built in this project: